Locally solvable maximal subgroups in division rings: Locally solvable maximal subgroups

 If we set $A=M^{(s-2)}$, then $A$ is a non-abelian metabelian normal subgroup of $M$.
-In view of Lemma \ref{lemma_normalized}, we conclude that $F(A)=D$.
-It follows that $Z(A)=F^*\cap A$ and $F=C_D(A)$.
-Set $H=N_{D^*}(A)$, $B=C_A(A')$, $K=F(Z(B))$, $H_1=H\cap K^*$, and $T=\tau(B)$ to be the maximal periodic (and hence locally finite) normal subgroup of $B$.
-Since $A'$ is a characteristic subgroup of $A$, by Lemma \ref{centralizer}, $B$ is a characteristic subgroup of $A$.
-By Remark \ref{remark}, $T$ is a characteristic subgroup of $B$, hence $T$ is also a characteristic subgroup of $A$.
-It is clear that $H_1$ is an abelian group, so in view of Lemma \ref{wehrfritz_07_4.1}, we have three possible cases:
+As $A$ is non-abelian, Lemma \ref{lemma_3.7} again says that $F(A)=D$, from which it follows that $Z(A)=F^*\cap A$ and $F=C_D(A)$.
+Set $H=N_{D^*}(A)$, $B=C_A(A')$, $K=F(Z(B))$, $H_1=H\cap K^*$, and $\tau(B)$ to be the maximal periodic normal subgroup of $B$.
+Then, it is a simple matter to check that $H_1$ is an abelian group.
+Since $\tau(B)$ is a characteristic subgroup of $B$ (\cite[Lemma 2.1]{2019_danh-khanh}), it follows from Lemma \ref{lemma_3.1} that $\tau(B)$ is characteristic in $A$.
+In order to use Lemma \ref{lemma_3.13}, we divide our situation into three cases:

-\textit{Case 1:} $T$ is not abelian.
+\textit{Case 1:} $\tau(B)$ is not abelian.

-Again by Lemma \ref{lemma_normalized}, we have $F(T)=D$.
-The local finiteness of $T$ together with Lemma \ref{lemma_locally_division} implies that $D$ is a locally finite division ring.
+Since $\tau(B)$ is characteristic in $B$ and $B$ is normal in $M$, we conclude that $\tau(B)$ is normal in $M$.
+By virtue of Lemma \ref{lemma_3.7}, we have $F(\tau(B))=D$.
+In addition, as $\tau(B)$ is solvable and periodic, it is actually a locally finite group (Lemma \ref{lemma_3.3}).
+It follows from Lemma \ref{lemma_3.6} that $D=F(\tau(B))=F[\tau(B)] $ is a locally finite dimensional division algebra.
 Since $M$ is solvable, it contains no non-cyclic free subgroups.
-By \cite[Theorem 3.1]{hai-khanh}, it follows $[D:F]<\infty$.
+With reference to \cite[Theorem 3.1]{hai-khanh}, we deduce that $[D:F]<\infty$.

-\textit{Case 2:} $T$ is abelian and contains an element $x$ of order $4$ not in the center of $B=C_A(A')$.
+\textit{Case 2:} $\tau(B)$ is abelian and contains an element $x$ of order $4$ not in the center of $B=C_A(A')$.